GSI-CS-CO/saftlib/README.md

 ##### Example 2: [A serial transceiver using an IO of a TimingReceiver](examples/SerialTransceiver/README.md)

-An example with multiple threads using different `saftbus::SignalGroups` TimingReceiver IOs.
+An example with multiple threads and different `saftbus::SignalGroups`.
+It shows how to reuse existing conditions and react on the Destroy signal.

 ### Develop plugins to add new services